Thelymitra simulata: Taxonomy and naming

 Thelymitra simulata was first formally described in 1998 by David Jones and the description was published in Australian Orchid Research.
 The specific epithet (simulata) is a Latin word meaning “imitate" or "copy", referring to the similarity of this species to T. × truncata.

 Distribution and habitat

-The collared sun orchid grows in montane and subalpine grassland, woodland and forest in New South Wales, the Australian Capital Territory, Victoria and Tasmania.
+Collared sun orchid grows in montane and subalpine grassland, woodland and forest in New South Wales, the Australian Capital Territory, Victoria and Tasmania.